Clear Search

 This may happen gradually, with symptoms beginning prior to swelling including tingling and numbness, achiness, or decreased flexibility in the above areas.
 If you have these symptoms, it is especially important to discuss them with your doctor, as early treatment is key to decreasing lymphedema.

 Treating breast cancer may involve anti-estrogen therapies that, in some women, can lead to unwanted side effects such as sexual dysfunction, changes in libido, and vaginal discomfort.
-Sexual health is an important aspect of survivorship, and these symptoms are nothing to be embarrassed about.
+Sexual health is an important aspect of thrivership, and these symptoms are nothing to be embarrassed about.
 If you’re experiencing any of them, talk to your breast cancer care team.

 Like chemotherapy and ovarian suppression therapies, anti-estrogen treatments may also cause menopausal-like symptoms or lead to early menopause in premenopausal women.
 This is because these treatments affect the ovaries, which produce estrogen, leading to symptoms that mimic menopause including changes in libido, vaginal discomfort, hot flashes, weight gain, and more.
-These symptoms may be temporary (coinciding with treatment) and vary in severity (manageable in some or negatively impacting the quality of life for others).
+These symptoms may be temporary (coinciding with treatment) and vary in severity (manageable in some or negatively impacting quality of life for others).
 Regardless, this is something to discuss with your care team, as menopause increases the risk of osteoporosis.

-Chronic and long-term conditions
+Chronic and long-term for breast cancer survivors

 Osteoporosis—a weakening of bone strength that occurs with age—can also be a long-term and late-effect complication from breast cancer treatments.
 Whether you will develop osteoporosis following treatment or not depends in part on the density of your bones prior to treatment.
-Your doctor can discuss how your treatments affect bone loss and can perform a bone density test to assess your situation and treat accordingly.
+Your doctor can discuss how your treatments affect bone loss and can perform a bone density test to assess your situation and treat you accordingly.

 Post-mastectomy pain syndrome (PMPS) is persistent pain caused by nerve damage in the breast or underarm following a mastectomy or breast-conserving surgery.
 Symptoms include pain and tingling or numbness in the chest, armpit, arm, or shoulder.
 The American Cancer Society estimates that 20 to 30 percent of patients will develop PMPS following surgery.